Humayra98/comp3040-A3-API-description/Group04_v1.A3.md

 2. api/json/search- This endpoint has 3 parameters.
 This request will return most popular 7 eleven data based on these parameters listed below.

-   -lat (float): Latitude of current location in decimal degrees.
+   - lat (float): Latitude of current location in decimal degrees.
 Required.
-   -lng (float): Longitude of current location in decimal degrees.
+   - lng (float): Longitude of current location in decimal degrees.
 Required.
-   -radius(int): Desired radius for the search in KM.
+   - radius(int): Desired radius for the search in KM.
 Not required.
 Default value 10 KM

 ### Sample Response